kuujo/vertigo/README.md

 component addresses and instance addresses.

 The `Network` exposes the following configuration methods:
-* `setAddress(String address)` - sets the network address, this is the basis for all generated network addresses and is synonymous with the network `name`
+* `setAddress(String address)` - sets the network address, this is a unique event bus address at which the network coordinator will coordinate deployment and monitoring of network components
 * `enableAcking()` - enables acking for the network
 * `disableAcking()` - disabled acking for the network
 * `isAckingEnabled()` - indicates whether acking is enabled for the network